 Olive oil was referred to as “Liquid Gold” by the famous Greek poet Homer.
 If you are what you eat, what would happen if you consumed “Liquid Gold” daily?
 It’s one of the top oils you need in your kitchen.

-Walnuts add a good crunch to this walnut dark chocolate bar.
-My mom loved to cook with them because they add flavour to any dessert.
-Now I know that walnuts are also highly nutritious, so much so that I consider them a superfood to make your dark chocolate bar.
+The walnuts add a good crunch to this peppermint pesto.
+My mom loved to cook with them.
+Now I know that walnuts are also highly nutritious, so much so that I consider them a superfood.
 They are high in omega 3 fatty acids, are a good source of protein, and are rich in minerals.

-Lemons’ health benefits are immense.
+Lemon’s health benefits are immense.
 To begin they are acidic to the taste but are alkaline-forming in the body.
-In fact, they are one of the most alkaline-forming superfoods; this makes them great for balancing a highly acidic condition in the body.
-Also, they are full of many health benefits that add to my lemon-mint salad dressing.
+In fact, they are one of the most alkaline-forming superfoods; this makes them great for balancing highly acidic conditions in the body.
+Also, they are full of many health benefits that add to my pesto.

 Nutritional Yeast Flakes

-Nutritional Yeast Flakes add a tangy, cheesy taste to my food which is good since I don’t eat cheese.
+The nutritional Yeast Flakes add a tangy, cheesy taste to the peppermint pesto which is good since I don’t eat cheese.
 I add this to sauces and pesto as a replacement for Parmesan cheese.
 Nutritional yeast flakes are an inactive form of yeast and are a good source of protein (contain 18 amino acids and nine are essential ones that your body cannot produce).
 Also, are a great source of B vitamins and the minerals iron, selenium, and zinc.

 Not to be confused with baker’s yeast, which is still active and can grow inside your stomach, depriving you of nutrients, or with brewer’s yeast, which is inactive but bitter.